SSV Jahn Regensburg

 Sport- und Schwimmverein Jahn Regensburg e.
-V., commonly known as SSV Jahn Regensburg, Jahn Regensburg, SSV Jahn or simply Jahn is a German football club based in Regensburg, Bavaria.
-The club is based on a gymnastics club founded in 1886 as Turnerbund Jahn Regensburg which took its name from Friedrich Ludwig Jahn, whose ideas of gymnastics greatly influenced German sport in the 19th century.
-The football department was created in 1907.
+V., commonly known as SSV Jahn Regensburg, Jahn Regensburg, SSV Jahn or simply Jahn, is a German football club based in Regensburg, Bavaria.

-The footballers left their parent club in 1924 to form Sportbund Jahn Regensburg, in 1934 they were combined with two further sports clubs, Sportverein 1889 Regensburg and Schwimmverein 1920 Regensburg, to Sport- und Schwimmverein Jahn 1889 Regensburg, today commonly known as SSV Jahn 1889 Regensburg with the departments athletics, boxing, futsal, gymnastics, handball, kendo and nine-pin bowling.
-The football department separated in 2000 and is called SSV Jahn Regensburg.

-SSV Jahn play their home games at Jahnstadion Regensburg since 2015.
+The club plays their home games at Jahnstadion Regensburg since 2015.
 The club colours are white and red, the team's most common nicknames 'Rothosen' (Red Shorts) and 'Jahnelf' (Jahn Eleven).
 Jahn currently plays in the 2.
-Bundesliga, the German second division, having been promoted from the 3.
-Liga in season 2016–17.
+Bundesliga the German second division, having been promoted from the 3.
+Liga in the 2023–24 season.